middlestate/vyla-www/src/pages/about/index.md

         my store?
     - text: >
         With VYLA, answers to these questions are just the start.
-  heading: >
-    Connecting the farmer and the consumer by making the supply chain completely transparent.
-  image: /img/hero-image-brainstorm.jpg
-  title: THE STORY OF VYLA
 investors:
   - logo: /img/partner-logos-nestle.svg
     text: >